 There is also the possibility to set the Increment step, which meas that it’s possible to set of how much the Counter Value is increased or decreased at every encoder step.

-However, you can add “Accessory to be soldered” into your order according to your preference.
-There are 4 types of encoders.
-All have 20 pulses for rotation:
+There are 4 types of encoders that you can add “Accessory to be soldered” into your order according to your preference .
+All has 20 pulses for rotation:

 - EC11 with handle 20mm long and 6mm diameter.